Japan’s Best Castles to Visit (With Map): Originals, Tips & Family‑Friendly Advice

 Can’t get enough of Japanese castles?
 These honorable mentions are well worth adding to your list:

 • Nagoya Castle (Aichi) – Under reconstruction, but the Honmaru Palace is fully restored and a masterpiece of Edo-period interior design.
+Around 15 minutes by subway from Nagoya Station.

 • Okayama Castle (Okayama) – Known as “Crow Castle,” its sleek black facade contrasts beautifully with the nearby Korakuen Garden, one of Japan’s top three gardens.
+A 30-minute walk or tram ride from Okayama Station.

 • Uwajima Castle (Ehime) – One of the original 12 castles, tucked into a hillside and perfect for hikers or off-the-beaten-path explorers.
+About 20 minutes on foot from Uwajima Station.

 • Takamatsu Castle (Kagawa) – One of the few Japanese castles with a saltwater moat, right near the Seto Inland Sea.
+Only 10 minutes’ walk from Takamatsu Station.

 Ready for a Fun Break?